Conservation and restoration of new media art: Variable Media Questionnaire

 The Variable Media Questionnaire is a free web service that allows new media curators and repositories to share the most effective strategies of preservation for different forms of new media art.
 It focuses particularly on creating guidelines for preserving the art once the original medium or software is not available.
-They utilize the 4 main preservation strategies while recommending the specific mediums and software and work for different types of art.
+They utilize the four main preservation strategies while recommending the specific mediums and software and work for different types of art.

 Involving artists in preservation

 The future of new media conservation and restoration involves more collaboration between artists and curators.
 When preservation efforts are taken earlier in the creation of the work, future preservation becomes easier and more effective.
-The artist doesn't necessarily know the steps that must be taken to accurately preserve new media art and the curator doesn't necessarily know the artistic intentions of the creator.
+The artist does not necessarily know the steps that must be taken to accurately preserve new media art and the curator does not necessarily know the artistic intentions of the creator.
 When these two work together throughout the creation and transfer to a repository, the conservation of the piece will last longer and the intentions of the artist will be honored.
 Without these efforts, many new media art pieces will not be properly preserved and will never be moved to a repository.
 The earlier the intervention, the easier it is going to be for the curator to ensure long-term preservation.
 Steps can be taken to make sure the new media art is around for future use.
 Those steps can involve the preservation strategies and tools described above, but the piece can only be preserved if it exists in a state where curators can access and modify it.
 For example, if it exists on a software that is already obsolete, it cannot be migrated.